richardguarnieri/work-day-scheduler/README.md

 <!-- License -->
 ## License

-Distributed under the MIT License.
+This project is licensed under the terms of the MIT license.
 See `LICENSE` for more information.

 <p align="right"> | <a href="#home">Return to Home</a></p>